• Home

 When the outdoor temperature is hovering around the 0 degree Celsius mark it can be tempting to avoid going out altogether, let alone washing the car.
 By dressing appropriately you give yourself the best chance of surviving long enough to do a good job.

-Make sure to layer up – thermal shirts and long johns are your friends here!
-It’s also important to wear the proper outer layers.
-Waterproof pants and jackets are incredibly helpful.
 Staying dry is the first step to staying warm.
 If the jacket you’re wearing soaks up water instead of resisting it you’re going to have a bad time – ask me how I know.

 Wear thick rubber gloves and insulated rubber boots.
-At bare minimum, thick socks and standard rubber boots and thin gloves under your rubber gloves will give you a much needed layer of insulation.
+At bare minimum, thick socks and standard rubber boots, and thin gloves under your rubber gloves will give you a much needed layer of insulation.

 A pair of winter running gloves under latex gloves might just be the best way to stay warm and retain dexterity.
 I can’t tell you how many times I’ve tried to do this in sneakers, but I know I’ve regretted it every single time.